Ezra Nahmad: Art collection

 As of 2007, Ezra and his brother David are considered influential "mega-dealers" of modern and impressionist art by the most well-known names, from Monet and Matisse to Renoir and Rothko.
 They own an inventory of between 4,500 and 5,000 works, stored in the duty-free Geneva Freeport warehouse next to the airport in Geneva, Switzerland.
 The brothers buy and sell most of their works at auction.
 In 2007, Forbes estimated that Ezra, together with his brother David have built an art collection worth $3 to 4 billion.
 A 2015 billionaires' index places Ezra and his brother David the richest residents of Monaco.

 In the 2016 Panama Papers leak scandal, Ezra Nahmad's name was associated to his family's web of offshore companies and schemes to evade taxes and manipulate the art market.

-As of 2025, Forbes states that the Nahmad's $3.5 billion worth art collection is shared between David and the heirs of Ezra.

 Personal life

-Nahmad is married to Marie Nahmad, resides in Monaco, and has four children.
+Nahmad was married to Marie Nahmad, resides in Monaco, and has four children.
 His son Helly Nahmad is a London-based art dealer.
 His daughter Michaela Nahmad is married to investor Nathaniel Meyohas.
 His cousin is the Brazilian banker Edmond Safra.